 Statistical analysis

 In order to study the effect of various biotic and abiotic factors on population fluctuation of chilli thrips and mite, the data of pest population and their natural enemies were correlated with each other and with different abiotic factors.
 A simple correlation coefficient (r) and multiple regression were worked out by using standard statistical technique (Steel & Torrie, 1980).
+Describe the software names used.
+Tell us you used correlation or regression for what and because of that?
+What the assumption for the use of regression and correlation?

 Results and Discussion

-Thrips (Scirtothrips dorsalis)
+Thrips (Scirtothrips dorsalis) add the family name and authority

 Thrips population was noticed initially in 39th SMW (2nd WAT) with 1.04 and 0.96 thrips/leaf and continued till 8th SMW (3rd week of February) with 2.64 and 2.24 thrips/leaf, respectively during kharif-rabi, 2023-24 and 2024-25.
 The infestation was gradually increased and reached to peak on 47th SMW and 46th SMW (3rd and 9th week of November) with 8.72 and 7.84 thrips/leaf, respectively (Table 1 and Fig. 1 & 2).
 Findings are in confirmation with Meena and Tayde (2017) who reported that the occurrence of chilli thrips reached to peak level i.e., 6.38 insect/plant at 45th SMW (November 2nd week).
 Further, Jayewar et al. (2018) recorded peak of thrips, S. dorsalis in 43rd SMW (12.36 thrips/leaf) and 47th SMW (9.86 thrips/leaf) during 2016-17 and 2017-18, respectively.
 Bhatt and Karnatak (2020) depicted that first incidence of thrips was reported in 43rd SMW and attained their peak in 6th SMW.
 Prathyusha et al. (2021) also observed the occurrence of thrips during 35th SMW and reached to peak during 44th SMW.
 The maximum population of thrips was observed at 39th SMW (6.20 per leaf) and 44th SMW (10.30 per leaf) during kharif 2018 and 2019 (Nage et al., 2022).